 There is no change in the overall outlook of the fonts when used in digital as well as printed forms.
 The design inspiration is derived from Sans Serif typeface, making it go hand in hand with any kind of brochure designing, letterheads, product labels, promotion flyers.
 It is created using lines and curves in equal proportion, making it flexible for the consumers to read.
 The fonts are created in such a way that it showcases the ability to stand out from the crowd, and this is the reason it is used maximum while designing advertising campaigns.
 The fonts attract the user’s attention and can help in converting the leads through a mere medium of proper use of typography.

 Agrandir is the new addition to the variable family.
-This font is born directly at its teenage days.
+This font is born directly in its teenage days.
 The reason being, they are funkier in appearance and depict a new kind of kick and energy.
 The coolness and spunk of these fonts are often used for comic books, comic brochures, storybooks, sarcastic designs.
-The teenage looking fonts have 74 baby products that segregate themselves with the help of 3 axes- weight, width and angle.
+The teenage-looking fonts have 74 baby products that segregate themselves with the help of 3 axes- weight, width, and angle.
 It also has three individual styles like default, geometric and grotesk, making it flexible for the designer to use and play around with alterations.

 Dinamo is also a recently updated version of variable fonts.
 This comes in handy for the designers who want to play in between professional and comic look.
 The fonts are made in such a way that it gives a feeling of formalness as well as on the same hand gives a feeling of quirkiness and fun to the readers.
 The fonts are available with a good amount of axes option and are flexible with shades and sizes.

-Grafier is our personal favourite variable font as it is curated after seeking inspiration from many different sources.
+Grafier is our personal favorite variable font as it is curated after seeking inspiration from many different sources.
 The primal inspiration was the Baskerville, and later it was modified.
-It was done by adding various graphical dimensions to it, to make it stand out of the crowd.
+It was done by adding various graphical dimensions to it, to make it stand out from the crowd.
 The fonts are unique, and this is the reason most designers use it while launching a particular product in the market.
-This creates a good impact on people’s mind.
+This creates a good impact on people’s minds.
 They are available in 10 different styles with infinite options to recreate the overlapping graphics.
 The fonts can also be paired with some other simple fonts.
 This would make the entire product look decent as well as at the same time eye-catching.
-The fonts can be understood well by experimenting with different axes and colour schemes.
+The fonts can be understood well by experimenting with different axes and color schemes.

 Inter is another pick for large banner designs.
 The fonts are tall in size.
 This is the reason it perfectly works for grabbing the attention of the audience from a great distance.
-A good number of designers adopts the fonts due to its simplicity and feasibility to use.
-The fonts can experiment with almost every other kind of fonts, and it would still suit well with them and make your product stand out.
+A good number of designers adopt fonts due to their simplicity and feasibility to use.
+The fonts can experiment with almost every other kind of font, and it would still suit well with them and make your product stand out.
 In total, there are eighteen styles available, nine regular and nine italic versions of the same.

-Innsbruck is designed purely keeping in mind the corporate needs.
+Innsbruck is designed purely to keep in mind corporate needs.
 The fonts are used by most of the corporates for their daily updates and news.
-The fonts are simple and easy to experiment, which makes it easily adaptable by designers.
+The fonts are simple and easy to experiment with, which makes them easily adaptable by designers.
 Even as a beginner, it is advisable to purchase a whole set of fonts.
-One more pro-tip here would be keeping these fonts handy to use at any emergency.
+One more pro-tip here would be keeping these fonts handy to use in any emergency.

-Movement, as the name suggests, are moving fonts that moves with every change in axes.
+Movement, as the name suggests, is moving fonts that move with every change in axes.
 This font is a fun creation of Maria Ramos and Noel Pretorius.
-The fonts are purely made up of curves, and there is not a single usage of straight lines in entirety.
-In case you didn’t notice, the same fonts are used in the logo of your favourite food joint- MacDonald’s.
+The fonts are purely made up of curves, and there is not a single usage of straight lines in their entirety.
+In case you didn’t notice, the same fonts are used in the logo of your favorite food joint- MacDonald’s.
 They are fun to use and is easily understood by the audience.